newjersey/innovation.nj.gov/content/_playbooks/kick-off.md

 A marketing objective supports your initiative’s impact objective.
 Marketing objectives often prioritize creating awareness and driving specific actions.
 For example, a marketing objective could be sending traffic to a digital or physical location and generating leads (people who provide their contact details in exchange for information).
 The marketing objective is what you need your audience to do to drive your impact objective.

-For programs that are “high consideration” - meaning your program requires your audience to take multiple steps, takes a lot of time to complete the process, and/or there may be multiple people involved in decision-making - the marketing objectives need to take into account each step in the process.
-For example, creating awareness about a program, driving leads of residents that are interested in the program, and generating lead “conversions” where the resident actually enrolls in the program.
+For programs that are "high consideration" - meaning your program requires your audience to take multiple steps, takes a lot of time to complete the process, and/or there may be multiple people involved in decision-making - the marketing objectives need to take into account each step in the process.
+For example, creating awareness about a program, driving leads of residents that are interested in the program, and generating lead "conversions" where the resident actually enrolls in the program.

 ### 2. Establish Target Audience